How to Balance User Authentication and Customer Experience

 1. In-Journey Authentication

-Organizations that want to strategically balance safety and customer experience should look to authentication, said Christopher Schnieper, LexisNexis senior director of fraud and identity.
+Organizations that want to strategically balance safety and customer experience should look to authentication, said Christopher Schnieper, LexisNexis Risk Solutions senior director of fraud and identity.

 They should also understand the risks present in the customer journey, he added, “which can range from checking the balance of an account to making an infrequent high-value purchase.”

-Schneiper added that companies should bring the authentication capability to where the consumer is in the journey.
+Schnieper added that companies should bring the authentication capability to where the consumer is in the journey.

 “An example of this would be to deliver app-based authentication when the consumer is in the organization’s app.
 Alternatively, the organization could utilize a text-based authentication if the consumer is on a mobile web browser.
 This way, an organization can match the interaction with the right amount of friction for each consumer and commensurate with the risk of each transaction.”

-According to Schneiper, organizations can use the digital footprint of a returning customer to determine the device being used — mobile device, laptop, desktop.
+According to Schnieper, organizations can use the digital footprint of a returning customer to determine the device being used — mobile device, laptop, desktop.
 They can also use details like IP address, tenure of the device or email associated with the identity to reduce authentication issues when someone logs in.

 Related Article: Evolving CX Demands a Connected Customer Journey